 The same goes for the taste.
 You do not want to eat parmesan that tastes sour or moldy.
-It’s not worth the risk and you should dispose of the cheese.
+It’s not worth the risk and like most cheeses that have gone bad, you should dispose of it.

 If you grate your cheese and you don’t have one learn how to grate cheese without a grater.